Britain to investigate use of personal data in political campaigns

 Denham said she was aware that the investigation came amid a general campaign, but this was not the trigger for the probe.

-"I would nonetheless remind all relevant organisations of the need to comply with the law," she said.
+"I would nonetheless remind all relevant organizations of the need to comply with the law," she said.